 We raised anchor at 7:50 am, and continued our journey north to the Miami area.

 Our first thought was to anchor out just outside No Name Harbor in Bill Baggs State Park, located at the southern end of Key Biscayne.
 There is a basin within a break wall, and an anchorage out in the bay.
 Both were packed, as everyone was waiting out the increasing winds to head over to the Bahamas.
-After scouting the area, we made the decision to continue north to Bill Byrd State Park.
+After scouting the area, we made the decision to continue north to Bill Byrd State Park in Noirth Miami Beach.
 After a frustrating experience connecting with the marina, we finally arrived at 3:39 pm.
 We planned to stay at Bill Byrd until we crossed over to the Bahamas, so it was time for us to sit tight.

-So, it’s February 18th, we’re in Miami, getting ready/waiting for the weather window to cross to the Bahamas, the wind is blowing, and not in the right direction (south or west is best).
+So, it’s February 18th, we’re in Miami, getting ready/waiting for the weather window to cross to the Bahama’s, the wind is blowing, and not in the right direction (south or west is best).
 Since we had committed to meeting the boys in the Bahamas on 3/7, we’re getting nervous about making it.
 Our crossing would involve getting to the Bimini’s, across the Tongue of the Ocean and then on to Nassau.
 It’s a long trip with a lot of open water.
 We would need to make a decision soon, and it’s not looking good.
 In the meantime, we’re going to enjoy Miami and explore, as we’re pretty well set for a Bahamas crossing if/when we need to go.
 Rob got a couple of Florida travel guides for Christmas, and it was time to check it out!

 We quickly made a decision that sadly, the Bahama’s were off the table.
 The winds were crazy every day, and there was no end in sight.
 The boys changed their flight to Miami (at a cost, obviously!), and we got to planning a fun week for them in Florida.
 In the meantime, more of Miami to see!!
-Rob got some Florida travel guide books for Christmas, so we have ideas!

 First up was Vizcaya Museum and Gardens, located in the Coconut Grove neighborhood of the city.
 Vizcaya was built from 1914 -22 by James Deering, who made his fortune at Deering McCormick National Forester.
 The Italian Renaissance – styled home and gardens originally sat on 180 acres of waterfront property.
 Deering even had a channel dug in Biscayne Bay to provide water access to the estate.
 The channel markers are still in place!
 We had a beautiful day to explore this spectacular property.

 Our friends Mike and Lori McKean were still at their condo in Boynton Beach, and took the short drive down to Miami for another visit.
 We enjoyed a nice couple of days aboard Misty, took walks on the beach and of course….we ATE!
 Great dinners aboard, and a lovely dinner at Little Havanna in North Miami Beach.
 We enjoyed a great meal there last year with our friends Jeff and Lucy/Encantada, and again had a great dinner.
 This time, we enjoyed our meal with vocals from a lovely Spanish influenced band.
 Another fun night!
-We also took a drive up to see their place in Boynton Beach and dinner at Two George’s, right on the ICW.
+We also took a drive up to see their place in Boynton Beach and enjoyed dinner at Two George’s right on the ICW.
 Being at places on the water that we have passed while traveling aboard Misty is always a different perspective!

 We continued our exploration of Miami with a drive out to Key Biscayne.
-It’s a beautiful area!
+What a beautiful area!
 We drove out to the lighthouse, explored the beach and then on to check out the marina at Bill Bagg’s State Park.

 After a lovely morning in Key Biscayne, we followed our guide book and ventured back up to Coral Gables to check out the Biltmore Hotel.
 This remarkable hotel is certainly one of the most elegant National Historic Landmarks we’ve ever seen.
-Set on over 150 acres, the hotel fronts a beautiful 18-hole golf course, tennis, a spa and the enormous pool.
+Set on over 150 acres, the hotel fronts a beautiful 18-hole golf course, tennis, a spa and an enormous pool.
 The restaurant Cascade sits along one side of the pool, with arches adorned with huge sculptures, and is said to be one of the largest hotel swimming pools in the U.S. We enjoyed a yummy lunch watching hotel guests frolic in the pool.

 Just across the street from the Biltmore was a lovely little church.
 While we couldn’t get inside, we could at least admire it’s beauty on the exterior.